Ecwid/ecwid-api-docs/includes/_orders.md

 pickupTime | string | Order pickup time in the store date format, e.g.: `"2017-10-17 05:00:00 +0000"`
 taxesOnShipping | Array\<*TaxOnShipping*\> | Taxes applied to shipping 'as is'. `null` for old orders, `[]` for orders with taxes applied to subtotal only.
 Are not recalculated if order is updated later manually.
 Is calculated like: `(shippingRate + handlingFee)*(taxValue/100)` acceptMarketing | boolean | `true` if customer has accepted email marketing and you can use their email for promotions (`null` too).
-If value is `false`, you can't use this email for promotions
+If value is `false`, you can't use this email for promotions refererId | string | Referer identifier.
+Can be set in storefront via JS or by creating / updating an order with REST API

 #### OrderItem
 Field | Type |  Description